rajaryan18/automating-security/README.md

 `docker run`

 Anytime you wish to add a new model, interrupt the process (using `Ctrl C`) and repeat the above steps.
+Take special care of the number of models being added to your application.
+The device running the application must also be considered while adding models.